alimalikali/Islamic-Acdemia/README.md

 # Islamic-Academia

-**Islamic-Academia** is an online educational platform designed to provide Islamic education in a modern and accessible way.
+**Islamic-Academia** is an online educational platform LMS webapp created by Dev Ali (Project by Intifada) to provide Islamic education in a modern and accessible way.
 The platform offers various courses in Islamic studies, allowing students to learn at their own pace, interact with educators, and participate in a supportive community of learners.

 The system features course management, content delivery, quizzes, and a flexible user interface for both teachers and students.